xenit-eu/helm-alfresco/README.md

 #### `transformServices.transformCoreAio.registry`

-* Required: false
+* Required: true if transformServices.enabled and transformServices.transformCoreAio.image not set
-* Default: None
+* Default: `alfresco`
 * Description: The registry where the docker container can be found in

 #### `transformServices.transformCoreAio.repository`

-* Required: false
+* Required: true if transformServices.enabled and transformServices.transformCoreAio.image not set
-* Default: None
+* Default: `alfresco-transform-core-aio`
 * Description: The repository of the docker image that will be used

 #### `transformServices.transformCoreAio.tag`

-* Required: false
+* Required: true if transformServices.enabled and transformServices.transformCoreAio.image not set
-* Default: None
+* Default: `latest`
 * Description: The tag of the docker image that will be used

 #### `transformServices.transformCoreAio.image`

-* Required: true
+* Required: false
-* Default: `alfresco/alfresco-transform-core-aio`
+* Default: None
 * Description: The repository of the docker image that will be used

 #### `transformServices.transformCoreAio.imagePullPolicy`